Morocco Gold’s New Harvest Is Bursting With Polyphenols : But Why Should We Care Anyway?

 They can help prevent cellular damage from free radicals that occur with pollution, smoking, eating rancid foods, and as a by-product of normal metabolism.

-4. Polyphenols Can Help Guard Against Alzheimer’s Disease
+4. Polyphenols In Extra Virgin Olive Oil Can Help Guard Against Alzheimer’s Disease

 Another polyphenol compound contained in Morocco Gold is called Oleuropein aglycone, which is derived from the de-glycosylation of oleuropein that exists in the leaves and stones of the olive fruit during the maturation period and is obtained during the pressing of the olives.
 Oleuropein aglycone (or OA) is getting more and more global attention within the scientific and medical communities due to its biological properties including in anti-Alzheimer’s disease.